miloszmisiek/ci-pp4-one_team/README.md

 ![Tasks Home page Photo](documentation/features/tasks-home.png)

 Tasks Home page is structured with:
-- **Hello** message for user which reflects on user's first name and rank.
+- **Hello** message for the user which reflects on the user's first name and rank.
 - **Selections** section:
-  - *What's Next* message with anchor icon to reflect on what is purpose of this page - show users what are valid tasks onboard the ship
+  - *What's Next* message with anchor icon to reflect on what is the purpose of this page - show users what are valid tasks onboard the ship
-  - *Select Month* menu - user can choose the month and the app will render tasks releted to the month selected with two options:
+  - *Select Month* menu - user can choose the month and the app will render tasks related to the month selected with two options:
     - Tasks with Start Date matching the selection
     - Tasks with End Date matching the selection
-  - *Today is* message that informs user what is today's date
+  - *Today is* message that informs the user what is today's date
 - **Add Task** button which redirects to add task page.
 - ### Tasks Table
   All users have an overview of all valid tasks on the home page.
-Users can sort the tasks by columns - header click event triggers sorting function.
-Table is seperated by following columns:
+Users can sort the tasks by columns - the header click event triggers the sorting function.
+The table is separated by the following columns:
   - **ID** - this id **IS NOT** the primary key of the model Task.
-It is a forloop counter which represents all the tasks rendered in the templated with *End Date* ascending order as default.
+It is a for loop counter which represents all the tasks rendered in the templated with *End Date* ascending order as default.
   - **Status** column which identifies tasks status Scheduled, Completed - represented with font awesome icon, or Overdue.
-    - The program sets tasks to Overdue automatically after the *End Date* of the task exceeds present date.
-Status can be changed with user click event on the table cell with certain limitations (see [User Rights](#user-rights)).
+    - The program sets tasks to Overdue automatically after the *End Date* of the task exceeds the present date.
+Status can be changed with a user click event on the table cell with certain limitations (see [User Rights](#user-rights)).
-    - When user is permitted to change status, click event opens modal with message to the user to change task status accordingly to present state.
+    - When a user is permitted to change status, click event opens modal with a message to the user to change task status accordingly to the present state.

       ![Status Modal Photo](documentation/features/status-modal.png)

   - **Owner** column represents who is assigned to a task by the Rank.
-    - When hovered over user can see the username of assigned person.
+    - When hovered over user can see the username of the assigned person.

       ![Owner Hover Photo](documentation/features/owner-hover.png)

-  - **Priority** text represention of task priority: High, Medium or Low.
+  - **Priority** text representation of task priority: High, Medium or Low.
-  - **Title** represents task's title.
+  - **Title** represents the task's title.
 When clicked it opens a modal with *Task Details*.
-    - *Task Details* modal contains detailed information including all the dates related to the task and gives user ability to **Edit Task** or **Delete Task** if allowed (see [User Rights](#user-rights)).
+    - *Task Details* modal contains detailed information including all the dates related to the task and gives the user ability to **Edit Task** or **Delete Task** if allowed (see [User Rights](#user-rights)).

       ![Details Modal Photo](documentation/features/task-details-modal.png)

-  - **End Date** column represents the date specified by task creator to complete the task.
-It's default for table sorting when home page is rendered. **Overdue** tasks are highlithed with Font Awesome exclamation icon to get user's attention.
+  - **End Date** column represents the date specified by the task creator to complete the task.
+It's the default for table sorting when the home page is rendered. **Overdue** tasks are highlighted with Font Awesome exclamation icon to get the user's attention.
 Tasks close to reaching *End Date* (2 days in advance) are highlighted with Font Awesome triangle exclamation icon.

     ![End Date Icons Photo](documentation/features/end-date-icons.png)

-  - **Approval** column represents the task approval set by task's creator: Approved, Waiting for approval and N/R (Not Required).
-Users with appropriate permission can approve task if required (see [User Rights](#user-rights)).
-If task can be approved the green button is rendered to Approve the task.
-If users would like to change it's status backwards (Waiting for approval) they can do it by clicking on the cell (with required [User Rights](#user-rights))).
+  - **Approval** column represents the task approval set by the task's creator: Approved, Waiting for approval and N/R (Not Required).
+Users with appropriate permission can approve tasks if required (see [User Rights](#user-rights)).
+If the task can be approved the green button is rendered to Approve the task.
+If users would like to change its status backwards (Waiting for approval) they can do it by clicking on the cell (with required [User Rights](#user-rights))).

     ![Approval Button Photo](documentation/features/approval-button.png)

-    - **N/R** appoval status is set automatically for all tasks created by Master or for Priority Medium or Low tasks created by Chief Mate.
+    - **N/R** approval status is set automatically for all tasks created by Master or for Priority Medium or Low tasks created by Chief Mate.
     - All **Priority High** tasks must be approved only by **Master**

 [Back to contents](#contents)

-**Hide Completed** button section - gives user ability to remove temporarly tasks marked as Completed.
+**Hide Completed** button section - gives the user the ability to remove temporarily tasks marked as Completed.
   - *Note*: the app automatically filters tasks which are Completed and have not been updated for 2 days.

   ![Hide Completed Button Photo](documentation/features/hide-completed.png)